carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.convert.to.fp16``' intrinsic function performs a conversion from a conventional floating point type to half precision floating point format.
+The '``llvm.convert.to.fp16``' intrinsic function performs a conversion from a conventional floating-point type to half precision floating-point format.

 Arguments:
 """"""""""